Bizarro (novel)

 Bizarro is an unfinished novel or novella by Sir Walter Scott written in the spring of 1832 but not published until 2008.
-Scott came across the story of the brigand Francesco Moscato, known as "Il Bizarro", while he was travelling in Italy, trying to recruit his ruined health.
+Scott came across the story of the brigand Francesco Moscato, known as "Il Bizarro" in the early nineteenth century, while he was travelling in Italy, trying to recoup his ruined health.
 It was told to him as true by an English apothecary, resident in Italy, whom Scott considered "a respectable authority".

 The original story

 The story that Scott heard, and jotted down in his journal, concerns a Calabrian bandit-leader, who is hard pressed by a French military force sent to capture him.
 At one point, while alone except for his wife and infant son, he is in imminent danger of capture, and is forced to strangle his son to prevent his crying from giving them away.
 His wife cannot forgive him for this crime, and takes her revenge in the middle of the night by shooting the sleeping bandit, cutting off his head, and taking it to the authorities to claim the price set on it.
 The members of Il Bizarro's gang then give themselves up.
 Scott finally goes back to mention one of Il Bizarro's former atrocities, in which he murdered a French officer by having him eaten by insects.